 According to FERPA, personally identifiable information in an education record may not be released without prior written consent from the student.
-The written consent must specify the records that may be disclosed, state the purpose of disclosures, and identify the party to whom disclosures may be made.
-Current students can access the FERPA Release Form (Records Release) by following these instructions:
+The written consent must specify the records that may

 - 1. Sign-in to your Self-Service - 2.
 Click on Academics on the left side (graduation cap) - 3.
 Scroll down about half-way to locate the FERPA Release Form (Records Release)